Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model: Numerical experiments

 The numerical results obtained using a set of random meshes are tabulated in Table \ref{examp:CH BDF2 L2 error}.
 In addition to the discrete $L^2$ numerical error between the exact solution and the numerical solution, the maximum time-step size $\tau$, the maximum step ratio $\max r_k$ and the number (denote by $N_1$) of time levels with the step ratios $r_k\ge 4.864$ are also recorded, respectively.

-As observed, the variable-steps BDF2 method \eqref{scheme: BDF2 implicit CH} still achieves the second-order accuracy on arbitrary nonuniform meshes even though some step ratios lager than the update zero-stability limit $r_{*}\approx 4.864$, see Remark \ref{remark: zero-stability condition}.
-The numerical results indicate that the BDF2 method is much more robust with respect to the step-size variations than previous theoretical predictions.
+As observed, the convex-splitting BDF2 method \eqref{scheme: BDF2 convex CH} still achieves the second-order accuracy on arbitrary nonuniform meshes even though some step ratios lager than $r_{*}\approx 4.864$.
+The numerical results indicate that the BDF2 method is robust with respect to the step-size variations than previous theoretical predictions.
 Also, the improved condition $0<r_k<4.864$ is still a sufficient condition for second-order convergence.
-In the following experiments, we always set $r_{\mathrm{user}}=4$, which is large enough for practical adaptive time-stepping simulations.

 \begin{example} We next simulate the coarsening dynamics of the CH equation \eqref{cont: Problem-CH}.
 Precisely, the initial condition is taken as $\Phi_0(\mathbf{x})=\text{rand}(\mathbf{x})$, where $\text{rand}(\mathbf{x})$ generates random numbers between $-0.001$ to $0.001$ uniformly.
-Here, the mobility coefficient $\kappa=0.01$ and the interfacial thickness $\epsilon=0.05$ are taken in the following numerical simulations.
+Here, the mobility coefficient $\kappa=2\times10^{-3}$ and the interfacial thickness $\epsilon=5\times10^{-2}$ are taken in the following numerical simulations.
 Always, the spatial domain $(0,2\pi)^2$ is discretized by using $128^2$ spatial meshes. \end{example}